-- ALWAYS winterize the fresh water system of your RV BEFORE exposure to temperatures at or below 32°F (0°C). - Damage to the water supply lines or water heater due to freezing is not covered under warranty. - Winterize with RV Antifreeze ONLY, no other products should ever be added to your fresh water system. - Make sure to have enough RV antifreeze to winterize all fresh water lines.
-Several gallons may be required. - BEFORE Winterizing, the Black Water, Gray Water & Fresh Water plumbing systems MUST all be emptied.
+- ALWAYS winterize the fresh water system of your RV BEFORE exposure to temperatures at or below 32°F (0°C). - Damage to the water supply lines or water heater 0 due to freezing is not covered under warranty. - Winterize with RV Antifreeze ONLY, no other products should ever be added to your fresh water system. - Make sure to have enough RV antifreeze to winterize all fresh water lines.
+Several gallons may be required. - BEFORE Winterizing, the Black Water, Gray Water & • Fresh Water plumbing systems MUST all be emptied.
 See page 106 & page 98. - 1.
 LEVEL the RV. - 2.
 Turn OFF the Water Heater 12-volt and 120-volt interior control switches. - 3.
 ADJUST the Water Heater Bypass Valves to the Bypass Positions.
-See page 96 & page 102. - 4.
-OPEN the Fresh Water Holding Tank Gate Valve, and CLOSE both low point drains. - 5.
-ACCESS the 12-volt Water Pump, Winterization Valve, and Winterization Hose depending on your model: - a.
-REMOVE the access panel located in your pass-through compartment, or - b.
-REMOVE the three kitchen drawers from the base kitchen cabinet: - i.
+See page 96 & page 102. - OPEN the Fresh Water Holding Tank Gate Valve, 4. and CLOSE both low point drains. - ACCESS the 12-volt Water Pump, Winterization Valve, 5. and Suction Line depending on your model: - REMOVE the access panel located in your a. pass-through compartment, or - REMOVE the three kitchen drawers from b. the base kitchen cabinet: - i.
 PULL OUT the drawer until it stops. - ii.
 LOCATE the plastic drawer release clips on the right and left sides of the drawer, then - iii.
 At the same time, gently PUSH and HOLD down both plastic drawer release clips.

 - iv.
 Continue to PULL the drawer towards you and remove it from the drawer guides. - v.
 REPEAT steps (i iv) to remove the remaining kitchen drawers. - 6.
-REMOVE the re-usable cap (if so equipped) from the winterization hose. - 7.
-PLACE the winterization hose into a container of RV antifreeze. - 8.
+REMOVE the re-usable cap from the Suction Line.
+(SAVE the cap for step 13.) - 7.
+PLACE the end of the Suction Line into a container of RV antifreeze. - 8.
 OPEN the Winterization Valve as shown on the following pages. - 9.
-Turn ON the 12-volt Water Pump. - OPEN the hot water line at each faucet.
+Turn ON the 12-volt Water Pump. - 10.
+OPEN the hot water line at each faucet.
 (Kitchen, Lavatory, Shower, & Outside Faucet/Spray Port) - CLOSE each hot water line faucet when RV antifreeze begins to flow continuously. - 11.
 REPEAT Step 10 with the cold water lines on all faucets.
 It is also important to run RV antifreeze through the Toilet and the Sink/Shower Drains.